Flash Firing Restriction Due to Temperature Increase

-When continuous flash, stroboscopic flash, or modeling flash is repeatedly fired in short intervals, the temperature of the flash head, batteries, and the area near the battery compartment may increase.
+Repeated use of continuous, stroboscopic, or modeling flash at short intervals may increase the temperature of the flash head, battery, and areas near the battery compartment.

-Furthermore, when flash firing is restricted, a warning icon is displayed to indicate the increase in temperature, and the firing interval (with which the flash photography can be performed) will be automatically set to approx. 8 sec. (level 1) or approx. 20 sec. (level 2).
+Note that when flash firing is restricted, a high-temperature warning icon is displayed, and the flash photography firing interval is automatically set to approx. 8 or 20 sec. (levels 1 and 2, respectively).

 Temperature Increase Warning